 Available Shares.
-As of June 30, 2012, a maximum of 10,388,336 shares of Common Stock were available for issuance or for reference purposes under the 2009 Stock Incentive Plan, subject to adjustment as provided in the 2009 Stock Incentive Plan.
-This number includes 7,779,036 shares of Common Stock subject to outstanding awards and 2,609,300 shares of Common Stock available for future issuance under the 2009 Stock Incentive Plan.
-If the Amendment to the 2009 Stock Incentive Plan is approved by stockholders, an additional 2,800,000 shares of our Common Stock will be available for future issuance under the 2009 Stock Incentive Plan.
+If the Amendment to the 2009 Stock Incentive Plan is approved by stockholders, a maximum of 15,450,000 shares of Common Stock will be available for issuance or for reference purposes under the 2009 Stock Incentive Plan, subject to adjustment as provided in the 2009 Stock Incentive Plan.
+This number includes our current share reserve of 12,650,000 shares of Common Stock in effect prior to the Amendment to the Stock Incentive Plan, of which a were subject to outstanding awards as of the Record Date, and 2,800,000 additional shares of our Common Stock under the Amendment to the 2009 Stock Incentive Plan.
 Awards of Common Stock under the 2009 Stock Incentive Plan may be either authorized and unissued shares of Common Stock or shares of Common Stock held in treasury by the Company.
 In general, if awards under the 2009 Stock Incentive Plan are cancelled, expire or terminate unexercised for any reason, the shares covered by such awards will be available again for the grant of awards under the 2009 Stock Incentive Plan.
 The number of shares of Common Stock available for awards under the 2009 Stock Incentive Plan will be reduced by the total number of stock options or SARs exercised (regardless of whether the shares of Common Stock underlying such awards are actually issued as the result of net settlement), any shares of Common Stock used to pay any exercise price or tax withholding obligation with respect to any award, and any shares of Common Stock repurchased in the open market with the proceeds of a stock option exercise.
-The closing price of the Common Stock on the NASDAQ on July 26, 2012, was \$8.73 per share.
+The closing price of the Common Stock on the NASDAQ on July [ ], 2012, was \$[ ] per share.